 - Montreal has better transport system

-Though everything is relatively cheaper in Montreal than Toronto, the lower transportation cost is what makes Quebec city more appealing than its rival Canadian metropolis.
+Though everything is relatively cheaper in Montreal than in Toronto, the lower transportation cost is what makes Quebec city more appealing than its rival Canadian metropolis.

 Apart from the economic aspect, travel time is much faster in Montreal, thanks to its cleverly-designed traffic and transportation system.

-But, really, you won’t have to worry about traffic, because Montreal has a great walking and bike-riding culture.
+But, really, you won’t have to worry about traffic because Montreal has a great walking and bike-riding culture.
 With its amazing bike-lane networks and convenient walkways, the residents are even more motivated to walk or ride a bike as an option to travel.

 - Montreal is a culinary delight

-The city also boasts of its authentic and ethnic cuisines including Greek, Italian and Lebanese.
+The city also boasts of its authentic and ethnic cuisines, including Greek, Italian and Lebanese.
 These tasty dishes can be considered as somewhat a representation of the culturally diverse place.